 I think that is fair because I think it's unlikely the Store First investments will have any significant realisable value in the future.
-Further, I understand Mr S has the option of returning his Store First investments to the freeholder for nil consideration.
-And that should enable Mr S to close his SIPP if Options is unable to take ownership of his Store First investments.
+Further, I understand Mrs S has the option of returning her Store First investments to the freeholder for nil consideration.
+And that should enable Mrs S to close her SIPP if Options is unable to take ownership of her Store First investments.